Mastercard/bundle-client-reference-app/README.md

 > Case 6: [Remove Payment Account](https://developer.mastercard.com/consumer-management/documentation/use-cases/#remove-payment-account) to remove user’s account tagged on an enrolled product.

-  - The Consumer Product Enrollment API allows to remove the account tagged on an enrolled product for a specific user passed in the API Endpoint.
+  -  Removes the payment account tagged with enrolled products.
+This operation is called when a user’s payment information is refreshed as part of a profile update.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |